Table of Contents

 What is 40 mg of Vyvanse equal to in Adderall?

-When comparing Adderall vs Vyvanse, they are both stimulants, but they differ in how they work and are dosed.
-While exact comparisons vary depending on individual response, 40mg of Vyvanse is considered equivalent to 12 to 15mg of Adderall.
+When comparing Adderall vs Vyvanse, they are both stimulants but differ in how they work and are dosed.
+While exact comparisons vary depending on individual response, 40 mg of Vyvanse is considered equivalent to 12 to 15 mg of Adderall.

 The difference lies in their formulations.
 Vyvanse is a prodrug that provides a slower, more consistent release of medication, while Adderall acts more quickly and abruptly.
 This means that while their effects are broadly similar, Vyvanse may feel milder and longer-lasting than an equivalent dose of Adderall.

-Doctors carefully evaluate these differences when switching between medications, ensuring the dose is adjusted to provide the desired symptoms relief while minimizing side effects.
+Doctors carefully evaluate these differences when switching between medications to provide the desired symptom relief while minimizing side effects.

 Get Insurance-Covered Addiction Treatment